Flexible working

 Who can make the request?

-All employees who have 26 weeks’ service will be eligible to submit a flexible working request, regardless of whether they have caring responsibilities for children, or an adult dependent.
-Employees who have been employed for less than 26 weeks, agency workers, and office holders do not have a statutory right to request flexible working.
+All employees will be eligible to submit a flexible working request, regardless of whether they have caring responsibilities for children, or an adult dependent.
+From 6th April 2024, this is a “day one right”, so there is no minimum period of service for you to make the request.

 How should you make the request?